iwu78/csp-blog/index.md

 ### Hobbies/About Me
 Where I spend my time when I'm not overloaded with the truckton of homework I get
-- Freeform image, about me:
+<p>Freeform image, about me: </p>
 <img src="images/csp_image_thing.png" alt="Freeform About Me" style="width:200px;height:400px;">
-The above represents my interests, namely geography and computers, as well as a love for road trips.
-Please excuse the terrible drawing skills, drawing is not my strong suite.
+<p>The above represents my interests, namely geography and computers, as well as a love for road trips.
+Please excuse the terrible drawing skills, drawing is not my strong suite.</p>

 ##### Geography Links
 One of my passions is learning various things about geography, as there are many, many places to explore.